indigotech/taq-github-bot/src/data/github/tracks/track-1/steps/step-1.md

-# Task 1 - Create a new Branch
+# Step 1 - Create a new Branch

 To create a branch, go to Terminal in your Project's folder and type this command: